ManticoreGamesInc/platform-documentation/src/references/collaboration.md

 #### Discord

-The Core Creator Discord is a useful resource, but you can also create your own Discord server for a game development team.
+The Core Community Discord is a useful resource, but you can also create your own Discord server for a game development team.
 This allows you to create channels dedicated to specific topics, to help keep discussions focused and relevant, as well as creating voice channels for teammates to have open conversations and share ideas as work on their screens.

 #### Kanban Boards